apie-lib/apie-lib-monorepo/packages/ai-instructor/README.md

 dump($result); // dumps a MovieReview instance.
 ```

 You can also set it up with the [Apie library](https://github.com/apie-lib/apie-lib-monorepo).
-In This case you require to setup the key and url in the Laravel/Symfony configuration:
+In This case you would need to require apie/apie-bundle for Symfony or apie/laravel-apie for Laravel to setup the key and url in the Laravel/Symfony configuration:
 ```yaml
 apie:
   ai: